Sean Weatherspoon: College career

 In 2008, Weatherspoon finished the season with 155 tackles, which were the 2nd-most in Missouri single-season history, trailing only to Travis McDonald (164 in 1994).
 He also had 18.5 tackles for loss, 3 interceptions (2 of which he returned for touchdowns), and also broke up 7 passes.
 In the 2008 Alamo Bowl, Weatherspoon was named the game's defensive MVP after registering 17 tackles.
-He announced after the game that he had filed for the 2009 NFL Draft, but just to see where he would rank, and that he would return for his senior season.
+He announced after the game that he had filed for the 2009 NFL draft, but just to see where he would rank, and that he would return for his senior season.

 Professional career

-2010 NFL Draft

-Weatherspoon was drafted by the Atlanta Falcons 19th overall in the 2010 NFL Draft.